megsmedes/GISmedes/README.md

 # megseggz
-A place for incubating and hatching ideas about GIS.
+A place for incubating and hatching ideas about GIS maps.

 ## This is an example of a map that I georeferenced using ArcGIS Pro: